GSto/digital-garden/notes/developer to consultant.md

 - Old thread from Adam Wathan about [[productized services]] and [[value-based pricing]].
 [Source](https://twitter.com/adamwathan/status/1193132593996292096): "Value based pricing is absolutely the best approach for work that can be productized, but custom software development is not that type of work."
 - Interesting thread on "software as solutions": McKinsey has started buying software and selling solutions to clients, instead of pure strategy.
 I suppose selling solutions is higher leverage than selling strategy?
 Maybe the real play is this: solution > strategy > labor.
 [Thread Link](https://twitter.com/ShaanVP/status/1349431711491264518?s=20)
-- Found that the **Entrepreneurial coder podcast** looks like a great resource for learning about [[independent work]] and [[developers to consultants]] types.
+- Found that the **Entrepreneurial coder podcast** looks like a great resource for learning about [[independent work]] and developers-to-consultants types.
 It appears the most common bridge is training products, and then training services.

 ## Open Questions